-A local muster point shall be detailed on the site evacuation plan.
-The muster point on site is shown on Figure 5.1 and shall be signed posted and site personnel shall be made aware of the location during the site induction.
+A local muster point is detailed on the site evacuation plan.
+The muster point on site is shown on Figure 5.1 and is signed posted and site personnel shall be made aware of the location during the site induction.